SammyShaw/SammyShaw.github.io/_posts/_2022-01-26-cnn-fruit-classification.md

 <br>
 ### Actions <a name="overview-actions"></a>

 Thanks to the *Keras* Deep Learning library, most of the tasks and procedures for building a computer vision model are made easy in Python.
 On the other hand, while Keras provides the tools, understanding and optimizing the model's architecture and training parameters is not so easy.
 In my case, since I will be taking my own pictures, I also have to think hard about what constitutes good, useful data.
+The process of building this model, broken into subsections below, is as follows:

+Generate Data:
+1. Take images - This became a trial/error/experiment process throughout this project.
-After taking images and structuring the data into training, validation, and Test set folders, I define the data flow parameters and set up image data generator objects.
+2. Structure the data into training, validation, and Test set folders.
+3. Define the data flow parameters and set up data generator objects.

+Iterative Model Building Method:

+4. I Start with a simple baseline model.
+The first network consists of:
+    **Two convolutional layers**, each with
+    **32 filters** and subsequent
+    **Max Pooling** Layers,
-My method is to: 1.
-Start with a simple baseline model, and then add or refine aspects to try to improve its toy predictability.
-The first network consists of only two convolutional layers, each with 32 filters and subsequent Max Pooling Layers, a single dense (fully connected) layer following flattening with 32 neurons followed by an output layer for five toy classes.
-I use the RELU activation function on all layers, and use the 'adam' optimizer.
+    A single **Dense (fully connected) layer** following flattening with 32 neurons followed by an output layer for five toy classes.
-Subsequent model refinements include:
+    I use the **RELU** activation function on all layers, and I use the **'ADAM'** learning optimizer.

+Then I will add or refine aspects to try to improve its predictability:

-2. Add a **Dropout** layer to reduce overfitting (which will be tweaked throughout).
+5. Add a **Dropout** layer to reduce overfitting (which will be tweaked throughout).
-3. Add **Image Augmentation** to the data pipeline to increase variation in the training data, as well as address overfitting.
+6. Add **Image Augmentation** to the data pipeline to increase variation in the training data, as well as address overfitting.
-4. Add a Learning Rate Reducer to smooth convergence.
+7. Add a Learning Rate Reducer to smooth convergence.
-5. Experiment with Layers and Filters:
+8. Experiment with Layers and Filters:
     a.
 First adding more convolutional layer
     b.
 Increasing the filters in convolutional layers
     c.
 Deceasing the filters in the convolutional layers
     d.
 Increasing the kernel size

-Finally, I compare my network's results against a **Transfer Learning** model based on MobilenetV2, a powerful CNN model that uses some advanced layering techniques.
+9. Finally, I compare my network's results against a **Transfer Learning** model based on MobilenetV2, a powerful CNN model that uses some advanced layering techniques.

 <br>
 <br>

 ### Results <a name="overview-results"></a>

-The baseline network suffered badly from overfitting, but the addition of Dropout & Image Augmentation elimited this entirely.
+The baseline network suffered badly from overfitting, but the addition of Dropout & Image Augmentation elimited this entirely (and also let to underfitting).

 In terms of Classification Accuracy on the Test Set, we saw: